By Jeff Cohen & Alex Rau

 Does cap-and-trade disadvantage California’s economy in relation to other states and Regions?

 In the absence of federal legislation or substantive commitments by other states, has California over- extended itself?
 The optimistic view is that AB 32 provides California the impetus to lead an inevitable national and global transition to a clean energy economy.
-In a recent article titled “Cap-and-trade is the way forward” the Silicon Valley Leadership Group said that:
+In a recent article titled “Cap-and-trade is the way forward” the Silicon Valley Leadership Group

 “Since 2006, AB32 has spurred more than $9 billion in investment in clean energy, helping spawn 12,000 businesses and thousands of new patents.
 According to the Wall Street Journal, California is home to seven of the top 10 clean-tech businesses in the United States and, according to the New York Times, five of the top 10 cities for clean-tech jobs are in California.